tylly/project-4-mongoose-express/README.md

 - As a registered user, I would like to sign in with an email and password.
 - As a signed in user, I would like to change my password.
 - As a signed in user, I would like to sign out.
 - As a signed in user, I would like to see all my projects.
-- As a signed in user,
 - As a signed in user, I would like to create a new project.
 - As a signed in user, I would like to edit my existing project.
 - As a signed in user, I would like to delete my existing project.
+- As a signed in user, I would like to see all my developers profiles.
+- As a signed in user, I would like to create a new developer profile.
+- As a signed in user, I would like to edit my existing devloper profile.
+- As a signed in user, I would like to delete an existing developer profile.

 ### Stretch Goals
 TBD